 For expenses reimbursed to you by your business, you are able to refund yourself at any time from the business account.
 However, you must keep the receipts to justify the expenses.
 ‘Allowable expenses’ are only claimable when they are ‘wholly and exclusively’ incurred in the performance of work for the business.

-If you are required to stay away from home overnight to conduct your trade and the accommodation is rented, the cost (inclusive of gas, electricity and council tax) may be tax deductible provided you maintain and continue payment for a permanent residence elsewhere.
-A copy of the rental agreement, in the business name, and copy receipts for the rental payments should be kept to support the claim, along with proof of financial responsibilities at the main residence (mortgage statement, council tax bill etc).
+If you are required to stay away from home overnight to conduct your trade and the accommodation is rented, the cost (inclusive of gas, electricity, and council tax) may be tax deductible provided you maintain and continue paying for a permanent residence elsewhere.
+A copy of the rental agreement, in the business name, and copy of receipts for the rental payments should be kept to support the claim, along with proof of financial responsibilities at the main residence (mortgage statement, council tax bill, etc).
 It is important you should reside in the rented accommodation alone.
 If other family members are present the accommodation becomes not claimable.

 You can claim tax relief for the full cost of any accountancy fees, excluding any fees specifically relating to personal affairs.